-- Spiritual – Emotional Love Equilibrium or Self-conceptualization – Self-reflection equilibrium point 1 (Based on the Duality Principle)
+- Spiritual – Emotional Love Equilibrium level or Self-conceptualization – Self-reflection equilibrium point 1 (based on the Duality Principle)

-- Psychological – Physical Love Equilibrium or Self-satisfaction – Self-fulfillment equilibrium point 2 (Based on the Equivalence Principle)
+- Psychological – Physical Love Equilibrium level or Self-satisfaction – Self-fulfillment equilibrium point 2 (based on the Equivalence Principle)

-- Spiritual – Mental Love Equilibrium or Self-actualization – Self-imagination equilibrium point 3 (Based on the Equality Principle)
+- Spiritual – Mental Love Equilibrium level or Self-actualization – Self-imagination equilibrium point 3 (based on the Equality Principle)

-The mechanism behind the constant adjustment of the alignment of the above levels or stages is Love – In Love Equilibrium point by giving and receiving love.
+The mechanism behind the constant adjustment of the alignment of the above levels or stages is Love – In Love Equilibrium point (as a balancing factor towards Blissful Love Equilibrium point) by giving and receiving love.

 Definition of Spiritual – Emotional Love Equilibrium